 ‘Anything in the world so long as it is printed’

 My task, of exploring Thomas’s reading, was aided by his early keenness to dispel any notion that he was a benighted provincial.
-His description of father’s library for Pamela Hansford Johnson, for example, was an exhaustive one:
+His description of influences from his father’s library for Pamela Hansford Johnson, for example, was an exhaustive one:

 Dad has a room full of all the accepted stuff, from Chaucer to Henry James; all the encyclopaedias and books of reference, all Saintsbury, and innumerable books on the theory of literature.
 His library contains nearly everything that a respectable highbrow library should contain.
 My books, on the other hand, are nearly all poetry, and mostly modern at that.
 I have the collected poems of Manley Hopkins, Stephen Crane, Yeats, de la Mare, Osbert Sitwell, Wilfred Owen, W. H. Auden, & T. S. Eliot; volumes of poetry by Aldous Huxley, Sacheverell & Edith Sitwell, Edna St. Vincent Millay, D. H. Lawrence, Humbert Wolfe, Sassoon, and Harold Munro; most of the ghastly Best Poems of the Year; two of the Georgian Anthologies, one of the Imagiste Anthologies, ‘Whips & Scorpions’ (modern satiric verse), the London Mercury Anthology, the Nineties Anthology (what Dowsonery!); a volume of Cambridge Poetry & Oxford Undergraduate Poetry; most of Lawrence, most of Joyce, with the exception of Ulysses, all of Gilbert Murray’s Greek translations, some Shaw, a little Virginia Woolf, & some E. M. Forster.